CAZA Conservation

 Conservation at CAZA

 Conservation is a fundamental principle for CAZA-accredited institutions.
-CAZA facilities lead the way by collaborating with numerous government agenicies, post-secondary institutions and non-government agencies, to enhance wildlife and plant conservation efforts.
+CAZA facilities lead the way by collaborating with numerous government agencies, post-secondary institutions and non-government agencies, to enhance wildlife and plant conservation efforts.
 Through the work of our Conservation Committee, CAZA is bringing its members together to provide a crucial platform to cultivate networking and joint initiatives among accredited institutions and stakeholders.

 Ex Situ Conservation